anjy7/Google-Summer-of-Code/README.md

 ## 📺 Demo
 ### 1. Syntax Sweetening Framework

+- Demonstrating the creation of Rocket.Chat Community's Demo Day page using our framework.
+This process leverages our events full-stack component and navbar component to generate a static website efficiently.

+- Additionally, showcasing the Rocket.Chat Community's GSoC project ideas page created with our framework, which incorporates the gsoc-projects full-stack component and the navbar component to generate a static website.

 ### 2. Component Creator Tooling
+- During build-time, if data is specified in the component syntax, it is automatically checked and updated in the database if changes are detected.
+If data is not specified, it is seamlessly fetched from the database via the CMS API.

 ### 3. Customization and Flexibility
+- Users can customize the full-stack component features using styleoverrides, allowing them to modify default settings like colors, layout, and more for a tailored experience.

 ### Upcoming Feature: